cyruliu/Sensitive_API_Monitor/README.md

         this.cameraHook.startHook();
         this.networkHook.startHook();
         }
-Through Java reflection, each object of the method invoked by the application can be get by program, overriding the Xposed method before(), after(), in which we can imbed our personal code, such as for the class smsManagerHook:
+Through Java reflection, each object of the method invoked by the application can be obtained by program, overriding the Xposed method before(), after(), in which we can imbed our personal code, such as for the class smsManagerHook:

     @Override
       public void descParam(HookParam param) {